Yutongzhang20080108/LuXun-Style-GPT/README.md

 I will describe my process building a LuXun-Style-GPT in the first part:
 1. I collect all the widely spread Lu Xun written articles, reviews and letters from github.
+Thanks to the contributer who correct all the Lu Xun written texts.
+The github repo can be found in https://github.com/PzzAg6/Xun-Lu-s-article-collection.
 2. I will build the transformer decoder architecture which is actually based on Attention is all you need and Improving Language Understanding by Generative Pre-Training.
 3. Tune the hyperparameter and train the model.